Susan B. Anthony Legacy Dinner

 Women students at the University have always felt a special bond to Anthony.
 They were honor guards at her funeral in 1906 and, in 1946, the women's Student Association voted to sponsor an annual Susan B. Anthony Day, scheduled to celebrate her February 15th birthday.
 A gala luncheon was held, awards were given and internationally renowned women were invited to speak to advance women's rights.

-Since 1979, the UR Women's Club has sponsored the University's two Anthony awards.
+The UR Women's Club has sponsored this award since 1979.
 The Susan B. Anthony Scholarship is given to a woman in her junior year who has demonstrated leadership, academic excellence and commitment to her fellow students and community.
 A student's financial need is taken into account.

 Fannie Bigelow was a friend of Susan B. Anthony's and a fellow-worker in the causes of women's suffrage, education and independence.
 She fought on behalf of women prisoners in the Monroe County jail, worked at the Baden Street Settlement House and championed the creation of a Children's Court in New York State, now the Family Court.
 Bigelow was chair of the Women's Education Fund, the committee that raised the $50,000 required by the University trustees to underwrite women's admission to UR in 1900.